MinhNgyuen/stable-diffusion-app/README.md

 <img width="1181" alt="image" src="https://github.com/MinhNgyuen/stable-diffusion-app/assets/8717105/25c857cc-bad7-4a2e-b811-f1c8bcc308d4">

-It's not clear which stable diffusion project is compatible with your computer or how to install it.
+It's complicated to install stable diffusion web ui.
+Depending on what operating system or gpu you have, you need to install a different repo with different settings.
+Also, the manual process of installing git, python, and packages is not accessible to the average user.

 This project aims to make stable diffusion dead simple to use no matter what computer you own.